 White wine is allowed to rest overnight with cloves, cardamom pods, star anise, candied orange peel, elderflower cordial, sugar, cinnamon sticks, vanilla pod, ginger and lemon peel.
 The next day, the mixture, along with rum and Cointreau, is simmered for 10 minutes before adding almonds and sultanas and continuing to simmer for another 10 minutes.
 The resulting Hvid Gløgg is served warm with lemon slices and a few sultanas and almonds.

-Green Cardamom (Elettaria, Elaichi) is a highly aromatic, warm citrus-like spice similar to ginger and cinnamon.
+Green Cardamom is a highly aromatic, warm citrus-like spice similar to ginger and cinnamon.
 Most of the flavor is in the seeds encased by the green pods.
-I have been able to find green cardamom at World Market and other specialty spice stores/International Markets featuring South Asian or Scandinavian products.
-It is also available on Amazon: Cardamom Pods Green (Elachi)3.5oz- Indian Grocery.
-More information on green cardamom.
+You can buy cardamom whole or ground, but the seeds quickly lose their flavor once the pods are cut.
+I have been able to find green cardamom at larger grocery stores and specialty spice stores/International Markets featuring Middle Eastern/South Asian ingredients.
+It is also available on Amazon: Green Cardamom.

 I also made Fines Frikadeller (Fine’s Meatballs with Spiced Red Cabbage), Oste Soufflé (Cheese Souffle with Cheesy Bread), Kanelsnegle (Cinnamon Buns), and Brunkager (Cinnamon Christmas Cookies).